alpenlabs/Technical-Whitepaper/README.md

 <img src="figures/7.png" width="600"/>
 </p>

 _Figure 7: This diagram shows the underlying structure of a P2TR address.
-Details around the public key q, internal key p, and the construction of the script tree root m are provided in detailed in BIP 341 [72]._
+Details around the public key q, internal key p, and the construction of the script tree root m are provided in BIP 341 [72]._

 The third type of scriptPubKey in SegWit is Pay-to-Taproot (P2TR), shown in Figure 7.
 It combines the functionality of both the Pay-to-Witness-Public-Key-Hash (P2WPKH) and Pay-to-Witness-Script-Hash (P2WSH) by allowing a UTXO to be spent in either of two ways: by providing a signature from a public key (key path) or by providing the ScriptInputs, RedeemScript, and Control Block to spend from one of the leafs of the Script Tree (script path).
 Control Block contains the leaf version, internal key, and the Merkle proof cohashes of the spending script.

 ### **4.2.2 Special Opcodes**

 Bitcoin has a limited set of opcodes to program script conditions to spend UTXOs.
 To implement our L1 Rollup Protocol, we need several additional opcodes for two reasons: we need to enforce a recursive covenant and we need to be able to efficiently verify a validity proof.
 We can enforce a recursive covenant using a set of introspective opcodes already implemented on Elements [58].
 We can efficiently verify validity proofs using a new opcode.
 Since verification logic is dependent on the proof system used in the rollup, we have proposed an opcode for a FRI-based proof system (e.g. STARK).
-Section 5.3 explains our rationale for picking FRI-based proof system in our first design iteration.
+Section 5.3 explains our rationale for picking a FRI-based proof system in our first design iteration.

 In addition to these core opcodes, there are several additional opcodes employed in our design that significantly reduce the complexity of our rollup scripts, but these are optional and not strictly required.
 These optional opcodes are also already implemented on Elements.